- US Online Poker

 Unfortunately, Michigan online poker won’t arrive immediately, but it may only be a matter of days.
 MGCB Executive Director Richard Kalm said last week that he expected operators to take an additional four or five days to test their poker products, but stressed that this was not a matter under his control.

 As expected, the first wave of launches will comprise most of the major brands with prior online experience.
-Newcomers, such as the self-branded tribal operators FireKeepers, Four Winds and Soaring Eagle, will take a bit longer.
+You’ll also find online casino games at FireKeepers, Four Winds and Soaring Eagle, all of which are launching under their own brands, but will take a bit longer to arrive.

 Nine brands is nonetheless a pretty big synchronized launch, the biggest in US history in fact.
 Pennsylvania managed only two, with a third following a few days later.
 West Virginia still has only two in total, which launched several months apart.
 To date, the most coordinated launch was also the first, with New Jersey managing to get seven online casinos up and running from day one, back in 2013.